Troubleshooting Business Services

 proxy_read_timeout 900;

-5. Restart your SL1 system.
+5. Restart your Skylar One system:

 sudo systemctl restart nextui